 A pistol serves two important purposes:

-- Because of point 1, it can be used to get you to a better gun.
+- Because of this, it can be used to get to your better gun

 Think about how many truly knowledgeable people condone keeping only a handgun as your home defense weapon.
 The answer is likely zero because they advise a shotgun or perhaps a rifle as well.
 Read on to see our recommendations.